OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 	this.EmployeeName = entity._name;
  ```

-3. Go to your application, create a new Purchase Order Document, select the available External API, and select one of the three available employees.
+3. Build&Deploy and go to your application, create a new Purchase Order Document, select the available External API, and select one of the three available employees.
 Check that the "Ordered by employee:" field fills automatically, as demonstrated in the image bellow:

 	![DataSources_Tutorial_End](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/tutorials/datasource/dataSources_ending.jpg)